gjcooper/VAULT/01_articles/hawkins2014integrating.md

 **
 **From Duplicate 1 (_Integrating cognitive process and descriptive models of attitudes and preferences_ - Hawkins, Guy E.; Marley, A. A.J.; Heathcote, Andrew; Flynn, Terry N.; Louviere, Jordan J.; Brown, Scott D.)
 **
-Please see attached for the paper I mentioned about LBAs and MNLs during our meeting.
+Please see attached for the paper I mentioned about [[Linear Ballistic Accumulator|LBA]]s and MNLs during our meeting.
 The upper rows of Figures 3 and 4 show the strength of the relationship between MNL utility parameters and LBA log drift rates.

 **From Duplicate 2 (_Integrating Cognitive Process and Descriptive Models of Attitudes and Preferences_ - Hawkins, Guy E.; Marley, A.A.J.
 A.J.; Heathcote, Andrew; Flynn, Terry N.; Louviere, Jordan J.; Brown, Scott D.)
 **